vcxjack/assignment-1/README.md

 1. Fork this repository into your own GitHub account.

-2. Pull that forked version to your local machine.
-Check that the `README.md` file looks like this.
+2. Clone that forked version to your local machine.
+Check that the `README.md` file looks like this file.

 3. Create a new branch to work in.
 Call it `add-my-details`.